EU's full ban on Russian coal to be pushed back to mid-August -sources | Headlines

 The EU Commission has estimated the coal ban could cost Russia 4 billion euros ($4.36 billion) a year in lost revenue.
 The Commission declined to comment.

-The EU ban is expected to boost global imports of non-Russian coal, with prices potentially going up, although non-EU importers may benefit of lower prices for Russian coal. ($1=0.9179 euros)
+The EU ban is expected to boost global imports of non-Russian coal, with prices potentially going up, although non-EU importers may benefit from lower prices for Russian coal. ($1=0.9179 euros)

 ALSO READ